blackmangoo/Nexium_Ammar_Assign1/README.md

 Copy
 Edit
 pnpm start
-App will run at: http://localhost:1234
+The app will run at: http://localhost:1234

 🌐 Deployment
 This project is deployable on platforms like Vercel.